EventEmitter2/EventEmitter2/README.md

 ### What's new

-To find out what's new in the latest release see the project [CHANGELOG](https://github.com/EventEmitter2/EventEmitter2/blob/master/CHANGELOG.md)
+To find out what's new see the project [CHANGELOG](https://github.com/EventEmitter2/EventEmitter2/blob/master/CHANGELOG.md)

 ### Differences (Non-breaking, compatible with existing EventEmitter)